Alabama 4-H young people understand American agriculture.

 Inspiring Kids to Do

-Animal science programs are a model for youth development and for understanding American agriculture.
-The purpose of 4-H animal science projects is to teach young people how to care for, feed, and exhibit their animals.
-In addition, 4-H animal projects provide young people with an opportunity for personal growth, public speaking skills, and demonstrating knowledge and the importance of record keeping.
+The purpose of 4-H animal projects is to teach young people how to care for, feed, and exhibit their animals.
+In addition, 4-H animal projects provide young people with opportunities for personal growth, public speaking skills, and demonstrating knowledge and the importance of record keeping.

 The Bottom Line